 - Fruits: Include soft mushy fruits which are not high in insoluble fiber.
 Fruit juices with no pulp, ripe bananas, melon, muskmelon, watermelon, plums, peaches, and apricots are allowed.

-- Vegetables: Cucumbers, zucchini, cooked spinach, pumpkin, gourd vegetables, carrots, eggplant, potatoes, and green beans are good option.
+- Vegetables: Cucumbers, zucchini, cooked spinach, pumpkin, gourd vegetables, carrots, eggplant, potatoes, and green beans are a good option.

 - Meats and other proteins: Soft and tender cooked poultry, eggs, and fish are better digested.
 Try incorporating more omega-3 fatty acids in your diet.
 They have an anti-inflammatory effect.
 It is found in fish like salmon, mackerel, herring and sardines, walnuts and olive oil.